c59jin/c59jin_sidequest_w5/README.md

 ## Setup and Interaction Instructions

-How to Run
+How to Run:

-Install or open the p5.js Web Editor (https://editor.p5js.org/) OR run locally using a simple web server (e.g., VS Code Live Server).

-Create a new sketch.

-Replace the default sketch.js with the provided project code.

-Click Run.
+Open the project folder in Visual Studio Code.

+Use Live Server or open index.html in a browser.

+It ill load automatically.

 Controls